Vishnu2707/JobSearch_MP/README.md

-# 🔍 Job Search Automation Script for Cloud Engineers in London, UK
+# 🔍 Job Search Automation Script for "Any Roles" according to the "Location"

 This Python script automates the process of searching for "Cloud Engineer" jobs in London, United Kingdom, and saves the job details to an Excel file.
 The data is fetched using the JSearch API, and the results are stored locally for easy access and further processing.